 Response time depends on the MSP’s specific service-level agreements (SLAs) and policies.
-For example, Centre’s first-call resolution format means certified technical consultants answer support calls 24x7x365, prioritize call-in support requests, and promptly escalate support tickets when appropriate.
+For example, Centre’s first-call resolution format means certified technical consultants answer support calls 24 x 7, prioritize call-in support requests, and promptly escalate support tickets when appropriate.

 Managed Service Provider (MSP) that offers data protection and industry security compliance

-Local MSPs typically offer limited security services, while national enterprise providers incorporate full security services 24x7x365, leveraging proactive cybersecurity resources with layered data protections.
+Local MSPs typically offer limited security services, while national enterprise providers incorporate full security services 24 x 7, leveraging proactive cybersecurity resources with layered data protections.
 Best-in-class MSPs provide industry security compliance; compliance with PCI, HIPAA, SOC, and other regulatory protocols, firewall optimization, and next-gen endpoint antivirus protection.
-To ensure maximum value from their services, they also provide security awareness training, an on-demand security officer, quarterly business reviews, and a disaster recovery strategy.
+To ensure maximum value from their services, they also provide Employee Security Awareness Training, an on-demand security officer, quarterly business reviews, and a disaster recovery strategy.
 Though a regional provider, Centre offers a comprehensive enterprise service model to all customers.